tlevora/linker-sections-init-rs/README.md

-This crate provides couple of macros for linker section memory initialization on cortex-m devices.
+This crate provides couple of macros for linker section memory initialization on bare-metal devices.

 # Example